seashell-coder/Anti-Cancer-medication-Analysis/README.md

 Most of the activities code were already covered during our online (class-work) sessions, for more in depth design features I used matplotlib documentation https://matplotlib.org/stable/gallery/statistics/boxplot_demo.html.

+I used Multiindexing for one part of this challenge based on this post: https://stackoverflow.com/questions/65281266/dataframe-of-lists-to-multiindex-dataframe

 There was also tutoring session assistance with my boxplots and some data calculations.